-The powers of each court to make Permanence Orders in Scotland
+Powers of each court to make Permanence Orders in Scotland

-- 24 If the Scottish civil courts have jurisdiction in terms of Brussels II bis, section 118 of the 2007 Act determines which of the courts in Scotland may make permanence orders. - 24.1 If the application relates to a child who is in Scotland when the application is made, both the Court of Session and the sheriff courts of the sheriffdom within which the child is have jurisdiction to hear the application.
-For example, if the child is in Stirling when the application is made, both the Court of Session and Stirling Sheriff Court could competently hear the application for a permanence order. - 24.2 If the application is for a permanence order including provision granting authority for the child to be adopted and relates to a child who is not in Scotland when the application is made, only the Court of Session can competently hear the application for the permanence order.
+- 61. If the Scottish civil courts have jurisdiction in terms of the child's habitual residence, section 118 of the 2007 Act determines which of the courts in Scotland may make permanence orders. - i.
+If the application relates to a child who is in Scotland when the application is made, both the Court of Session and the sheriff courts of the sheriffdom within which the child is have jurisdiction to hear the application.
+For example, if the child is in Stirling when the application is made, both the Court of Session and Stirling Sheriff Court could competently hear the application for a permanence order. - ii.
+If the application is for a permanence order including provision granting authority for the child to be adopted and relates to a child who is not in Scotland when the application is made only the Court of Session can competently hear the application for the permanence order.